 E.1 Overview

 PC2 allows the Contest Administrator to configure each problem so that it has associated with it a validator whose purpose is to help automate the judging process.
 A “validator” is a program which is given, as input, the output of the execution of a run (that is, the output of a program submitted by a team).
-The validator program contains logic to make a determination, according to some set of rules, regarding the correctness of the team’s output.
+The validator program contains logic to make a decision regarding the correctness of the team’s output according to some set of rules.
 A validator can also return the result of its determination to PC2, making it possible to totally automate the judging process.

 A validator must contain program logic which directs how it determines correctness.
 This logic could be hard-coded within the validator (in which case the validator is almost always problem-specific), or could be more general (for example, it could perform “difference testing” between the team’s program’s output and a Judge’s “answer file”).